markrebec/vagabund/README.md

 Vagrant plugin for Forth Rail environments.
 Provides automatic config management, git operations and the ability to checkout Forth Rail projects and manage services.

+## NOTE

+This is about a year old, was extracted from a since-dead codebase, and is probably outdated.
+I'm working on resurrecting this and releasing it as an open source plugin.
+You'll probably see references to "Forth Rail" all over the place until I rewrite the documentation.

 ## Usage

 ### Squatter